-Praying Mantises are an interesting and uncommon pet to own.
+Praying mantises are an interesting and uncommon pet to own.
 Those who own them know that they are intelligent and intriguing.
 Keeping them as pets, though, can become complicated as they need an ideal setup to thrive.
 Below, we’ll look at the 5 best praying mantis species to keep as pets and a brief overview of how to care for them.

 Why They Are Called Praying Mantis?

-Different Praying Mantis have different needs.
-Depending on your experience and the level of difficulty you wish to engage in will help you decide on which Praying Mantis species is right for you.
-Below find some common species that are suitable as pets.
+Different praying mantis species have different needs.
+Your experience and the level of difficulty you wish to engage in will help you decide on which praying mantis species is right for you.
+Below are common species that are suitable as pets.

 1. Chinese Mantis